spencertipping/ni/dev/fabric-design.md

 The receiver tracks acks so it can ignore a duplicate message, which will happen if the connection dies between message receipt and sender receiving the ack.

+## Multi-level routing and QoS
+We need a spanning-tree mechanism to figure out how to route packets between hosts.
+Ideally the hub isn't driving all RMI (a hard requirement).
+Materially, this means we'll have an indirect messaging path: `A -> (B <-> C)` as a nested request. `B` and `C` are, in `A`'s reference frame, self-managing objects.

+## Replication
+ni state is factored into persistent (named) and transient (unnamed, or in a transient namespace).
+Replicas contain a complete and dynamically updated snapshot of persistent state: any modifications to the hub image are automatically propagated inline with RMIs.

+...alternatively, maybe objects themselves are referred to remotely: can class instances apply to perl namespaces across an RMI connection?
+Not unless we've got packets-as-commits going on. **Replica maintenance is a reason for commits to exist:** issue the series of commits that would produce this state.